bjvanderweij/dflock/README.md

 d1 1 ...
 ```

-#### The target-branch needs to be specified only once in change requests consisting of multiple commits.
+#### Delta labels can be omitted

+An omitted label serves as a distinguishing label.

 ```
-d0 0 ...
+d 0 ...
-d1@d0 1 ...
+d0 1 ...
-d1@d0 2 ...
 ```

 is the same as